 In all honesty, I was useless at it.
 The tube had coloured buttons on the handle and when you passed under a light in the tunnel (at speed), you had to then hit the matching coloured button.
 It could also be ridden with a 2-person tube, minus the buttons and just enjoyed as a slide, which I thought was much better as it went faster with 2 people.

 The Wild WaterDome is mainly just a giant wave pool (the largest indoor wave pool in the USA!) and two 4-person raft slides.
 This is the best park if you just want to relax, it’s the only one with sun loungers.
+Apparently the way the roof is designed, you are able to get a tan year-round!

 Some of the body slides and tube slides felt a bit same-y after a while, there are only really 2 unique ones.
 We found that by staying at a resort, we didn’t really leave the resort, which to some people is exactly what they want (no worry of driving anywhere etc, there’s a reason they sell giant refillable cocktails) and of course exactly what the resort wants you to do, so you just spend even more money on their other attractions and food outlets…the 3D mini glow golf at the Wilderness is fun, as is the paint your own pottery.
 Staying outside of a resort (in a cheaper hotel), gave us an excuse to explore more of the Wisconsin Dells and other attractions it has to offer!

-Other Wisconsin Dells Indoor Water Parks
+Other Indoor Water Parks in Wisconsin Dells

 Great Wolf Lodge